IntentArchitect/Docs/articles/getting-started/tutorials/create-a-module/02-create-a-simple-module/create-a-simple-module.md

 We are now ready to run the software factory.
 Press the play button near the top right of the screen and the execution will start.

 > [!NOTE]
-> If your changes are unsaved you will be asked if you want to save them before proceeding.
+> If your changes are unsaved, you will be asked if you want to save them before proceeding.

-Once the Software Factory has executed the templates, it pauses to give you an opportunity to review the proposed changes (called staging).
+Once the Software Factory has executed the templates, it pauses to allow you to review the proposed changes (called staging).
 You can click an entry and it will open in a diff tool.
 If you are satisfied with the proposed changes you can press the `APPLY CHANGES` button to continue.

-As the Software Factory Execution is running it will present expandable items that allow you to drill deeper into the current activity currently being performed by the Software Factory.
+As the Software Factory Execution is running, it will present expandable items that allow you to drill deeper into the current activity currently being performed by the Software Factory.

 <p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/run-the-software-factory.mp4"></video></p>

 When the Software Factory Execution is complete, you can choose to close it (button with the cross) or minimize it (button with the underline).
-For this tutorial we recommend you minimize it as to make use of Intent Architect's continuous processing feature that runs in the background (which will be demonstrated later in the tutorial).
+For this tutorial, we recommend you minimize it to make use of Intent Architect's continuous processing feature that runs in the background (which will be demonstrated later in the tutorial).

 <p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/minimize-the-software-factory.mp4"></video></p>